phpingme/courses/bdd-with-behat/index.md

 ```

-Here we want to apply different php test context file as for Calculation feature, because it has pretty much another perspective and in that way needs another logic for populating a context state.
+Here we would definitely want to apply a different php test context file as for calculation feature, because it has pretty much another perspective and needs another logic for populating a context state.

-For that case we create in an application root a ```behat.yml``` file and pass the default execution behaviour of behat in a way it's suites our feature definition.
+For that case we create in an application root a ```behat.yml``` file and pass the default execution flow of behat in a way it suites our feature definition.

 ```
 default: